epfl-ada/ada-2023-project-abracadabra/docs/index.md

 Our exploration of Wikipedia Requests for Adminship (RfA) elections through data analysis has brought to light several key insights.
 While we failed to identify distinct groups of voters based on voting time, we were able to uncover a pretty clear correlation between the first votes cast and the final outcome of the election.
 But what does this correlation mean?
 Is it indicative of a causal relationship?
 Or are there other factors at play that explain both the initial trend and the final outcome of the election?

 To answer these questions, we delved deeper into the data, exploring the comments left by voters in an attempt to understand the motivations behind their votes.
-What emerged from this exploration is one specific aspect that we believe is crucial in understanding what shape the decision of accepting a new admin or not: the quantity of edits.
+What emerged from this exploration is one specific aspect that we believe is crucial in understanding what shapes the decision of accepting a new admin or not: the quantity of edits.

 With this in mind, we decided to explore the number of edits per user over time and check for any correlation between election and activity on the platform.
 And indeed, we found significant influence of the number of edits on the elections.
 This metric likely serves as a tangible indicator of a user's involvement and impact within the Wikipedia community, hence its importance for being accepted as an admin.